-I saw port 22 is always being used.
-Could you explain why is port 22 usually preferred?
+- □Will the port open for TCP/IP protocols or applications or both?
+Both.
+Any OS service. - ☐ I saw port 22 is always being used.
+Could you explain why port 22 is usually preferred?

-□Most apps used port numbers standardized by the Internet Engineering Task Force (IETF).
+Most apps used port numbers standardized by the Internet Engineering Task Force (IETF).